ernestang98/tictactoe/README.md

 - Each tab is one connection to the socket (you can try opening multiple taps and see the logs)

-- There's some asynchronous issue when setting 2 values (happens when room is created).
-To solve, use mset()
+- There's some asynchronous issue when setting 2 values in redis (happens when room is created).
+To solve, use [mset()](https://stackoverflow.com/questions/53963926/node-js-redis-set-data-at-once)

 - The moment you refresh/exit the tab you're on, 'disconnecting' is triggered